gmarimon98/dd-srd/content/gameplay/rolls.md

     - You *must* add stars from the roll's base stat, which range from 1✦ to 5✦.
     - You *must* add stars from the stress track, which range from 1✦ to 3✦.
     - You can optionally exhaust up to one tag relevant to add its stars, which range from 1✦ to 5✦.
 To exhaust a tag, fill in the circle next to it on your character sheet.
 After exhausting a tag, you cannot exhaust it again until you recover it through boons or rest.
-You can also exhaust a tag irrelevant to the attempt to gain its bonus, but at a -1✦ penalty.
+You can alternatively exhaust a tag irrelevant to the attempt to gain its bonus, but at a -1✦ penalty.
     - You can optionally spend up to five drive to gain that amount of stars, plus that amount of boons on a success or higher (not multiplied by critical effects).
 Describe what unique strategy your character is using or why this attempt is particularly important to them.

 3. **Roll.** Roll a 20-sided die and add your modifier, resulting in one of the following outcomes.
 Critical outcomes take priority over non-critical outcomes.